EEE-ELEC2645/EEE-ELEC2645.github.io/docs/C_Basics/basic_types.md

 In some ways `C` makes it easy for us, in that there are actually very few in built data types.
 We will see how this makes it hard for us in other ways later!

-Numeric types can be
+Numeric types can be either:

-- `signed` where 1 bit is used to store where the number is positive or negative
+- `signed`: Can represent both positive and negative numbers.
+One bit is used for the sign, so the range is roughly half negative and half positive.

-- `unsigned` can store only positive numbers but can store larger max number for the same memory
+- `unsigned`: Can only represent non-negative numbers (zero and positive).
+All bits are used for the value, so the maximum value is about twice as large as the signed type of the same size.

 ### `char`

 - Stores a single character or byte.
 - Typically **1 byte**.
 - `printf` format: `%c` (as char), `%hhd` (as signed int)